ilkinur/tools-examples-use_guideline/tools/usefull_tools.md

 `cutter` - a free and open-source reverse engineering platform

+`dd and dc3dd` - These command-line utilities create exact bit-by-bit copies of hard drives.
+While dd is the foundational tool, dc3dd offers additional features such as progress indicators and error summaries, making it more suitable for forensic tasks.

 `dnsrecon` - analysis dns records and check dns zone transfer control

 `enum4linux-ng` - a tool for enumerating information from Windows and Samba systems